-2.4.13 Written Reasons for Refusing a Permit or Setting Conditions on a Permit
+2.4.13 Written Reasons for Refusing a Permit

-1. When refusing to issue a permit or attaching conditions to a permit, Council shall, in writing: - a. state the reasons for so doing; and, - b. advise the applicant of their right to appeal in accordance with Section 42 of the Urban and Rural Planning Act, 2000.
-2. Where a Development Permit application for a land or building development or for an amendment to the Development Regulations has been effectively denied by a resolution of Town Council, application for the same development, building or amendment shall not be considered within 12 months of the date of the refusal.
+1. Council shall, when refusing to issue a permit or attaching conditions to a permit: - a. state the reasons for so doing; and, - b. advise the applicant of their right to appeal in accordance with Section 42 of the Urban and Rural Planning Act, 2000; - c. provide the decision in writing.
+2. Where a Development Permit application for a land or building development or for an amendment to the Development Regulations has been effectively denied by a resolution of Town Council, application for the same development, building or amendment shall not be considered within 12 months of the date of the previous refusal.